-It’s interesting to note that during Cyber Week 2019, Finance was one of the least enrolled categories.
-Perhaps, after all, that end of year shopping and spending folks are wanting to learn to better manage their budget and finances!
+It’s interesting to note that during Cyber Week Sale 2019, Finance was one of the least enrolled categories.
+Perhaps, after all, that end-of-year shopping Sale and spending folks are wanting to learn to better manage their budget and finances!
 More likely it’s probably time to prepare for spring interview season on Wall Street – courses in financial analysis saw most of the growth.

-Languages were another surprise category.
-This category also did not see a huge increase over Cyber week but enrollment in language courses quadrupled over the average in January.
+Languages were another surprise category in Sales.
+This category also did not see a huge increase over Cyber week Sale but enrollment in language courses quadrupled over the average in January.
 One course contributing to the spike in enrollments in the language category was this Express IELTS Preparation Formula course.

 The Home Business category growth was driven by courses about selling on Amazon, particularly Sandor Kiss’s Amazon FBA: Complete Guide To Start Your Own Home Business.

 Good ole photography is back in demand with over 400% growth.
-Digital photography courses did particularly well.
+Digital photography courses did particularly well on Sale.
 The traditional Photography Masterclass by Phil Ebiner and Video School Online also continues to see strong enrollment year after year.

 Most Popular Course Topics in Udemy’s January Sale

-Digging one level down from categories, it’s always interesting to see more specifically which topics are in demand.
-Below is a list of the most popular topics during the January Sale and the number of enrollments that occurred.
-No surprise that Python still rules.
+Digging one level down from categories, it’s always interesting to see more specifically which topics are in demand in sales.
+Below is a list of the most popular topics during the January Sale and the number of enrollments that occurred on sale.
+No surprise that Python still rules on top.